KKRZ

 KKRZ (100.3 MHz) is a commercial FM radio station in Portland, Oregon, known as Z100.
-It is owned by iHeartMedia and airs a Top 40 (CHR) radio format.
+It is owned by iHeartMedia and airs a contemporary hit radio (CHR) format.
 The studios and offices are on SW 68th Parkway in Tigard.
-Z100 carries two syndicated shows on weekdays, "Johnjay and Rich" in morning drive time and Ryan Seacrest in middays.
-Local DJs are heard in the afternoon and evening.

-KKRZ has an effective radiated power of 100,000 watts, the maximum for most American FM stations.
-The transmitter is in Portland's West Hills, off NW Skyline Boulevard.
-KKRZ broadcasts using HD Radio technology.
-Its HD-2 digital subchannel carries an alternative rock format known as "Alt 102.3."
-That signal feeds 99-watt FM translator K272EL at 102.3 MHz.
+KKRZ has an effective radiated power (ERP) of 100,000 watts, the maximum for most U.S. FM stations.
+Its transmitter site is in Portland's West Hills, off NW Skyline Boulevard.

+KKRZ also transmits using HD Radio technology.
+Its HD2 digital subchannel carries an alternative rock format known as "Alt 102.3."
+That signal feeds the 99-watt FM translator K272EL on 102.3 MHz.